-166 Students who want to become teachers in secondary schools must complete the adolescent 167 education sequence of 23 credits and may also have to take some liberal arts courses beyond those 168 Minutes Page 5332 169 Meeting of the Hunter College Senate 170 6 May 2009 171 · 172 173 required for the General Education Requirement.
+166 Students who want to become teachers in secondary schools must complete the adolescent 167 education sequence of 23 credits and may also have to take some liberal arts courses beyond those 168 Minutes Page 5332 169 Meeting of the Hunter College Senate 6 May 2009 170 171 172 173 required for the General Education Requirement.
 To be admitted to this program students must 174 apply to the School of Education.
 See the School of Education section for the admission process.
 175 The adolescent education program leads to NYS certification.
 176 177 The Major and the GER 178 Students may apply up to two courses from their major to satisfy Stage 1 and Stage 2 of the Core; only 179 one of these is permitted to fulfill a Stage 1 requirement and only one a Stage 2 requirement.
 180 Note: Students who have declared two or more majors can use up to two courses from one of those 181 majors to satisfy Stage 1 and Stage 2 of the Core.
 Only one of these is permitted to fulfill a Stage 1 182 requirement and only one a Stage 2 requirement.
-Courses from the minors and any additional majors 182 can be used without limit to satisfy Stages 1, 2 and 3 of the Core, the Writing Requirement and the 185 Pluralism & Diversity Requirement.
-185 Fluransin & Diversity Requirement.
-185 Departmental Majors 187 BA Degree These are majors concentrated within one department.
+Courses from the minors and any additional majors 183 can be used without limit to satisfy Stages 1, 2 and 3 of the Core, the Writing Requirement and the 184 Pluralism & Diversity Requirement.
+185 186 Departmental Majors 187 BA Degree These are majors concentrated within one department.
 188 The major for a BA usually consists of 24 to 30 credits.
 A minor in a related subject is chosen at the 189 same time and it must be approved by the student's major department.
 It usually consists of 12 credits.
 190 Both the major and the minor must be in programs leading to the BA.
 In order to graduate, a student 191 must have a minimum GPA of 2.0 in the courses designated for the major.
 Major departments may 192 have higher requirements.
-Each student should consult the major department for details and also check 192 the department's description of the major in the catalog.
-194 the department is description of the major in the edulog.
-195 The following are departments and/or programs that offer majors leading to the BA degree.
-196 The following are departments and of programs that offer majors feading to the DY degree.
-197 After discussion Professor Shahn moved that the question be divided The motion carried by voice vote 198 without dissent.
-199 without dissent.
-200 The motion on the floor was the section entitled "Minor."
-200 The motion on the moor was the section endited available.
-202 Mr. Beard moved that the motion be amended by adding the following sentence to the first paragraph, 202 which would then read: 203 which would then read.
-205 "they offer a set of courses leading to the minor.
+Each student should consult the major department for details and also check 193 the department's description of the major in the catalog.
+194 195 The following are departments and/or programs that offer majors leading to the BA degree.
+196 197 After discussion Professor Shahn moved that the question be divided The motion carried by voice vote without dissent.
+198 199 The motion on the floor was the section entitled "Minor."
+200 201 202 Mr. Beard moved that the motion be amended by adding the following sentence to the first paragraph, 203 which would then read: 204 205 "...they offer a set of courses leading to the minor.
 Interdisciplinary minors may be established 206 between two or more departments."
-207 between two of more departments.
-208 After discussion, the question was called and carried.
-209 The discussion, the question was called and called.
-210 The amendment was unanimously approved by voice and became part of the main motion on the floor.
-211 The uncontainent was unanimously approved by voice and became part of the main motion on the moor.
-212 Mr. Beard moved that the second paragraph ("While it is possible to declare more than one major") be 213 amended to read as follows: 214 215 "A student has the option of declaring up to two minors."
-216 T student has the option of declaring up to two minors.
-217 After discussion the question was called and carried.
-218 The assession are question the outro and outrod.
-219 The amendment was approved by voice vote with one opposed and became part of the main motion on the 220 floor.
-221 222 Mr. Beard next moved that the motion be further amended by deleting the entire fourth paragraph (i.e. 223 "Students who minorare not counted for the major").
-224 225 After discussion the question was called and carried.
+207 208 After discussion, the question was called and carried.
+209 210 The amendment was unanimously approved by voice and became part of the main motion on the floor.
+211 Mr. Beard moved that the second paragraph ("...While it is possible to declare more than one major...") be 212 213 amended to read as follows: 214 "A student has the option of declaring up to two minors."
+215 216 217 After discussion the question was called and carried.
+218 219 The amendment was approved by voice vote with one opposed and became part of the main motion on the 220 floor.
+221 222 Mr. Beard next moved that the motion be further amended by deleting the entire fourth paragraph (i.e. 223 "Students who minor...are not counted for the major").
+224

+After discussion the question was called and carried.